 "We ask our school personnel to do so much," she said.

 But the Connecticut tragedy also has rekindled an always-contentious debate about gun control.
-Partridge urged
+Partridge urged federal action on the issue.

 "I hope that something is done on a national level regarding assault weapons," she said.